ethereum/portal-website/pages/resources/tutorials/query-history.md

-# Retrieving historical data from a Portal client
+# Retrieving historical block headers using Trin

 The Portal Network aims to provide a decentralized store of historical Ethereum data.
 It does this by distributing data across the network.
 Your Portal Network client provides you with a window into the network and request specific data from other nodes.
-In this guide you will learn how to start a Poral Network client and request some historical data.
+In this guide you will learn how to start a Portal Network client and request some historical data.
 You will:

 - Install and run Trin
 - Learn how to retrieve data from your node